-- Starting Strength Coach Exams will be distributed by email as attachments to the platform evaluations for those who have completed the course and passed the platform assessment as both a lifter and a coach.
+- Starting Strength Coach Oral Exams will be scheduled for those who have completed the course and passed the platform assessment as both a lifter and a coach.

 - Starting Strength Coach Exam results for those attempting the Starting Strength Coach certification are given via phone.
 The attendee that passes the written examination and has shown the ability to apply efficient mechanical analysis and to adequately coach the Starting Strength method is granted a Starting Strength Coach certificate.
-These are mailed out following the notification of results to all candidates.
+These are mailed out following the notification of results.